Innovations

 VitaSeat

-A smart toilet-seat replacement that passively reads heart rate, blood oxygen, and temperature through the femoral artery, adds UV-C sanitation, and reports to a companion app — for people who can’t reliably self-monitor.
+A smart toilet-seat replacement that explores passive monitoring of heart rate, temperature, and blood-oxygen trends from beneath the thighs, adds UV-C sanitation, and reports to a companion app — for people who can’t reliably self-monitor.

 Smart materials & tribology